yingying96/hats-ci/guidetohats.md

 1. Once android.robot has completed running, it will move on to the second robot test script - web_test.robot

-2. Multiple web browser will launch at the same time
+2. The test will be executed and multiple web browser will launch at the same time

 ## Step 4.
-Verifying the results
+Verify the results

 1. Once the test has completed, you can view the logs and report located within browserlogs and logs folder for more details